cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_8.rst

 | Usage: Advice on etiquette. [礼仪]
 | Usage: Medical / legal / professional etiquette. [职业操守]
 |
+| bearing
+| Definition: the way one behaves or conducts oneself.
+| Usage: a man of precise military bearing.
+| Usage: Her whole bearing was alert.
+| Usage: she has the bearing of a First Lady.
+| Definition: relation or relevance.
+| Usage: Recent events had no bearing on our decision.
+| Usage: Regular exercise has a direct bearing on fitness and health.
+|
 | deportment
 | Definition: a person's behavior or manners.
 | Usage: lessons for young ladies in deportment and etiquette. [礼仪，举止]